 The academy trust's system of internal control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
-In particular it includes:
+In particular, it includes:

-- comprehensive budgeting and monitoring system with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular review by the business management committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defining purchasing (assets purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; and - · identification and management of risks.
+- comprehensive budgeting and monitoring system with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular review by the business management committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defining purchasing (assets purchase or capital investment) guidelines; - delegation of authority and segregation of duties; and - identification and management of risks.

-The board of trustees has considered the need for a specific internal audit function and has decided to appoint Wigan Council Audit Services as internal auditor as well as a compliance officer.
-The compliance officer role included giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+Following the newly revised FRC Ethical Standard for auditors, the academy trust continues to appoint Wigan Council Audit Services to carry out the academy trust's internal scrutiny checks from 1 September 2021 as internal auditor as well as a compliance officer.
+The compliance officer role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
 This includes testing of payroll systems, purchasing systems, income and banking, safeguarding, governance, budget setting and monitoring and IT security.
 On a termly basis, the compliance officer reports to the board of trustees on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
 An annual audit is also performed and an assurance statement is presented to the board of trustees.